1. Home

-In certain cases, the cluster is not able to access the internet directly or having a local repository within the companies intranet is beneficial e.g. in the case were a site is hosting multiple clusters.
+In certain cases, the cluster cannot access the Internet directly, or having a local repository within the company intranet may be beneficial, e.g., when a site is hosting multiple clusters.
 This KB article will describe how to create a local repository using the head node’s web server when running Ubuntu.
-The same steps will work for Ubuntu servers in general if you want to host a repository on a third party server.
+The same steps will work for Ubuntu servers in general if you want to host a repository on a third-party server.

 Make packages available